Differentiated services: Traffic management mechanisms

 DiffServ is a coarse-grained, class-based mechanism for traffic management.
 In contrast, IntServ is a fine-grained, flow-based mechanism.
 DiffServ relies on a mechanism to classify and mark packets as belonging to a specific class.
 DiffServ-aware routers implement per-hop behaviors (PHBs), which define the packet-forwarding properties associated with a class of traffic.
 Different PHBs may be defined to offer, for example, low-loss or low-latency service.

 Rather than differentiating network traffic based on the requirements of an individual flow, DiffServ operates on the principle of traffic classification, placing each data packet into one of a limited number of traffic classes.
 Each router on the network is then configured to differentiate traffic based on its class.
 Each traffic class can be managed differently, ensuring preferential treatment for higher-priority traffic on the network.
 The premise of Diffserv is that complicated functions such as packet classification and policing can be carried out at the edge of the network by edge routers.
-Since no classification and policing is required in the core router, functionality there can then be kept simple.
+Since no classification and policing is required in the core routers, functionality there can then be kept simple.
 Core routers simply apply PHB treatment to packets based on their markings.
 PHB treatment is achieved by core routers using a combination of scheduling policy and queue management policy.

 A group of routers that implement common, administratively defined DiffServ policies are referred to as a DiffServ domain.

 While DiffServ does recommend a standardized set of traffic classes, the DiffServ architecture does not incorporate predetermined judgments of what types of traffic should be given priority treatment.
 DiffServ simply provides a framework to allow classification and differentiated treatment.
 The standard traffic classes (discussed below) serve to simplify interoperability between different networks and different vendors' equipment.

 Classification and marking

 Network traffic entering a DiffServ domain is subjected to classification and conditioning.
 A traffic classifier may inspect many different parameters in incoming packets, such as source address, destination address or traffic type and assign individual packets to a specific traffic class.
 Traffic classifiers may honor any DiffServ markings in received packets or may elect to ignore or override those markings.
 For tight control over volumes and type of traffic in a given class, a network operator may choose not to honor markings at the ingress to the DiffServ domain.
 Traffic in each class may be further conditioned by subjecting the traffic to rate limiters, traffic policers or shapers.

-The per-hop behavior is determined by the DS field in the IP header.
+The per-hop behavior is determined by the DS and ECN fields in the IP header.
 The DS field contains the 6-bit DSCP value.
 Explicit Congestion Notification (ECN) occupies the least-significant 2 bits of the IPv4 TOS field and IPv6 traffic class (TC) field.

 In theory, a network could have up to 64 different traffic classes using the 64 available DSCP values.
 The DiffServ RFCs recommend, but do not require, certain encodings.
 This gives a network operator great flexibility in defining traffic classes.
 In practice, however, most networks use the following commonly defined per-hop behaviors: